Sam-Muaks/alx-low_level_programming/README.md

-Practice what I learnt on C programming language
+Putting to practice what I've learnt about C variables